 Then there’s the big question of whether to have kids or not.
 Some couples around me have made a conscious choice not to have kids and others are leaving it for later.
 One engaged friend is so fed up of having to justify her decision not to have kids that she’s thinking of starting to say that she can’t have kids to make people stop and think about how that’s not a given.

 Most singles openly admit to being on Tinder, it’s not a taboo.
 We help each other through the inevitable weird experiences and break ups.
-Bedroom antics are a tricky one – some people are super open, others are super secretive, so it can be a bit awkward in groups.
-If it’s just a couple of the girls, tea or wine can lead to very detailed conversations a la Sex and the City.
+Sex is a tricky topic – some people are super open, others are super secretive, so it can be a bit awkward in groups.
+If it’s just a couple of the girls, tea or wine can lead to very detailed conversations in the style of Carrie, Charlotte, Samantha and Miranda.

 Some of us feel like we know what we want from life while others are embracing or fearing whatever’s next.

 Money concerns seem to come up quite a lot as we learn to navigate our way through the tax system and filing our annual tax declarations.